aclemons/emailrelay/doc/reference.rst

     Configures the SMTP server authentication module using a semicolon-separated list of configuration items.
 Each item is a single-character key, followed by a colon and then a comma-separated list.
-A 'm' character introduces a preferred sub-set of the built-in authentication mechanisms, and an 'x' is used for blocklisted mechanisms.
-Use one 'm' list and one 'a' list for mechanisms to advertise before and after the activation of TLS.
+A 'm' character introduces an ordered list of allowed authentication mechanisms and an 'x' introduces a list of mechanisms to deny.
+An 'a' list and a 'd' list can be used similarly to allow and deny mechanisms once the session is encrypted with TLS.
+In typical usage you might have an empty allow list for an unencrypted session and a single preferred mechanism once encrypted, *m:;a:plain*.

 *   --pop-auth \<file\> (-F)